EldonGabriel/eldongabriel.github.io/_posts/2026-05-31-password-strength-assessment.md

 **Validation Steps**

-1. Verified that account data merged correctly from both system files.
+1. Verified that account data were merged correctly from both system files.

-2. Confirmed that file permissions restricted access to authorized users.
+2. File permissions restrict access to authorized users.

-3. Tested automatic password format detection and found that it failed.
+3. We tested automatic password format detection and found that it failed.

-4. Applied the correct password format and confirmed the assessment completed successfully.
+4. The correct password format was applied, and the assessment was confirmed to be completed successfully.

-5. Verified that the recovered password matched the test account password.
+5. The recovered password was verified to match the test account password.

 # 2.0: CONCLUSION